EldenRingDatabase/erdb/README.md

 * Ability to specify game version ranges for which a particular information is valid.
 * Each human change is checked for correctness (by accepting a PR) and validity (by CI) [COMING SOON].

-### Schema guarantee

-* Layout adheres to a strictly defined schema structure, ensuring integrity of all values.
-* Sets up REST API endpoints with OpenAPI-compatible documentation.

-### Shallow structure
+### Thought-through structure

 * Structure of JSON designed as shallow and straightforward to parse as possible.
 * Digging into nested fields is avoided, while retaining a logically sensible layout.
+* Layout adheres to a strictly defined schema with the help of [Pydantic](https://docs.pydantic.dev/), ensuring integrity of all values.
+* [FastAPI](https://fastapi.tiangolo.com/) sets up REST endpoints with OpenAPI-compatible documentation.

 ### Availablility